Karl Heinz Bennemann: Career

 Bennemann performed his Diploma and Doctor Rerum Naturalium studies in physics at the University of Münster.
 The diploma degree was obtained in 1960 under the supervision of Ludwig Tewordt, who was part of the superconductivity group hosted at the University of Illinois at Urbana-Champaign (UIUC).
 His thesis work was on the theoretical study of the physical effects caused by point defects in copper.

 In 1962 he obtained the doctoral degree under the combined guidance of Adolf Kratzer and W. Franz.
-His doctoral work was on the effect of lattice defects on the polarization of the electron gas in solids (thesis titled “Allgemeine Methode zur Bestimmung der durch punktförmige Gitterfehler in Metallen hervorgerufenen Verzerrung des Gitters und Polarisation des Elektronengases”).
+His doctoral work was on the effect of lattice defects on the polarization of the electron gas in solids (thesis titled "Allgemeine Methode zur Bestimmung der durch punktförmige Gitterfehler in Metallen hervorgerufenen Verzerrung des Gitters und Polarisation des Elektronengases").
 Through a joint program between the University of Münster and UIUC, he worked fundamental studies on the conductivity in metals, which also earned him the PhD at the latter university, endorsed by James S. Koehler and Frederick Seitz.
-In the USA, Bennemann worked with scientists in a solid-state physics group founded by Seitz in 1959.
+In the US, Bennemann worked with scientists in a solid-state physics group founded by Seitz in 1959.

 Academic career

-After obtaining his PhD degree, in 1962-1964, Bennemann worked as a postdoctoral scholar in John Bardeen’s group, where he studied macroscopic quantum systems with a focus on quantum liquids and superconductivity.
+After obtaining his PhD degree, in 1962–1964, Bennemann worked as a postdoctoral scholar in John Bardeen's group, where he studied macroscopic quantum systems with a focus on quantum liquids and superconductivity.
 He developed a general method to study the electron redistribution around point defects in noble metals and by using the t-matrix method he formulated a theory to calculate the electron distribution in metals.
 He also contributed to the understanding of the physical properties of point defects in covalent crystals. and extended the pseudo potential theory, introduced by Phillips, to successfully calculate the properties of diamond.

-In 1964-1965, he was appointed as an assistant researcher at the Institute for Mathematical Physics at the University of Karlsruhe and spent the summer of 1965 working in the Cavendish Laboratory, at the University of Cambridge, England.
-In Neville Mott´s group, he studied the superconductivity in ferromagnetic alloys.
+In 1964–1965, he was appointed as an assistant researcher at the Institute for Mathematical Physics at the University of Karlsruhe and spent the summer of 1965 working in the Cavendish Laboratory, at the University of Cambridge, England.
+In Neville Mott's group, he studied the superconductivity in ferromagnetic alloys.

 Later, he went back to the United States to work in the Institute for the Study of Metals, at the University of Chicago, where he continued with studies of superconductivity in magnetic alloys.
 Bennemann was especially interested in the role of paramagnetic impurities on the superconducting transition temperature.

-In 1967, he was appointed as Associate Professor at the Department of Physics and Astronomy in the University of Rochester, where he received tenure a year later.
+In 1967, he was appointed as associate professor at the Department of Physics and Astronomy in the University of Rochester, where he received tenure a year later.
 At that time he contributed to the understanding of the coexistence of superconductivity and magnetic ordering.
 Furthermore, he proposed an expression for the electron-phonon coupling constant in terms of measurable normal-state quantities and atomic properties, to help explain the superconducting transition temperature in d-band metals.
 In 1969, while at the University of Rochester, he was awarded an Alfred P. Sloan Foundation fellowship to pursue studies on the magnetic properties of alloys.